ModernityRejecter/Proiect-POO/README.md

 - **Resources provided by the course instructor:**
    https://github.com/mcmarius/poo/tree/master

-**Note:** I've listed only these two sources, but in reality, I"ve used many others such as Stack Overflow posts to solve bugs, errors, and other issues.
+**Note:** I've listed only these two sources, but in reality, I've used many others such as Stack Overflow posts to solve bugs, errors, and other issues.
 If I had mentioned absolutely everything, this README would have become ridiculously long and it's already big enough.

 ---